2. Category Management

 3. To edit a category, double-click it, or use the [Edit selected category] button, which calls the "Edit Category" form for the highlighted category (please see below for applicable options).

 4. You can also delete a selected Category and its subcategories, from your store.

 Pay attention, as you won't be able to undo this operation unless you've made a database backup, which you will have to subsequently restore.

 5. If you want to see all categories that are available in Store Manager, go to Categories section on the left side and press the [Expand/Collapse Tree] button in the categories' toolbar, and your store category tree will be displayed.

-6. To rebuild category tree after bulk operation, such as import, for example, press the button from the top toolbar:
+6. To rebuild category tree after bulk operation, such as import, for example, choose the option from the context menu:

 When you press the button to copy, the next form appears:

 Please check the most suitable conditions (one of them or both) and press the [OK] button to launch the copy process.

-8. To paste the copied category(ies) select the corresponding button from the top or context menu.
+8. To paste the copied category(ies) select the corresponding button from the context menu.

 The following form will appear.
 It allows you to choose the location for copied data.